koltyakov/gosip/README.md

 See more details [ADFS user credentials authentication](https://github.com/s-kainet/node-sp-auth/wiki/ADFS-user-credentials-authentication).

-Gosip's ADFS also support a scenario of ADFS or NTML behind WAP (Web Application Proxy) which adds additional auth flow and `EdgeAccessCookie` involved into play.
+Gosip's ADFS also supports a scenario of ADFS or NTML behind WAP (Web Application Proxy) which adds additional auth flow and `EdgeAccessCookie` involved into play.

 ### FBA/TMG Auth (Form-based authentication)

-Form-based authentication for SharePoint On-Premises.
+FBA - Form-based authentication for SharePoint On-Premises.

 TMG - Microsoft Forefront Threat Management Gateway, currently legacy but was a popular way of exposing SharePoint into external world back in the days.